tc39/test262/CONTRIBUTING.md

 `path` | location within the published test hierarchy to output files created from this template.
 This path will be ended with the name of the test case file.
 If path is "/test/language/template1-" and the test case is "cast1.js", the final location of the file will be "/test/language/template1-case1.js"
 `name` | human-readable name of the syntactic form described by this template.
 This text will be appended, in parentheses, to the end of the test cases `desc` field.
 `esid` | see the frontmatter definition of the "info" tag.
 `info` | see the frontmatter definition of the "info" tag.
-The generated test will have a have final "info" value which is this text concatenated at the end of the test case's "info" text.
+The generated test will have a have final "info" value which is this text appended with the test cases's "info" text.
 `features` | see the frontmatter definition of the "features" field.
 The generated test will have a final feature list in combination with the test case's feature field. any other valid frontmatter field | see the frontmatter definitions.